linhngocle2000/collaborative-carrier-network/README.md

 ## Download

+Before starting the application, please make sure you have [OpenJDK](https://adoptium.net/temurin/releases) (Version: 11.0.14 or later) installed on your computer.

 Open the [repository](https://ccn.jfrog.io/ui/native/ccn-generic-local/) of the application.
+Download the file _CCN.jar_.
-Click on the download link of _CCN.jar_ to download the application.
+After download is completed, right-click on the file, choose _Open with_ then choose _OpenJDK Platform binary_ to run the application.

 If a login screen appears when accessing the repository or the download link, use the following credentials to log in:
 ```